TabSynDex: A Universal Metric for Robust Evaluation of Synthetic Tabular Data: TabSynDex

 \item Similarly, in the machine learning based metric, the nearness of the synthetic data to the real data is not considered.
 The metric first mirrors the column association between the real-synthetic data, and calculates the correlation between them.
 This is a flawed strategy as any two random vectors would yield high correlation if they are sorted. \end{enumerate}

+Table~\ref{tab:metric_aspect_comparison} shows the various desirable attributes (1st row) that an ideal metric should consider.
+For example, inter-column correlation, distribution comparison, rare class coverage, implicit bound, and suitability to machine learning applications are some desired attributes.
+We compare the existing metrics in the literature (1st column) with the proposed TabSynDex.
+It is clear that the proposed TabSynDex is the only metric that covers all the listed attributes in~Table~\ref{tab:metric_aspect_comparison}.

-\textbf{Merits of the Proposed TabSynDex:} The proposed TabSynDex metric has several merits that makes it a better choice for evaluation. \begin{enumerate} \item It can be measured on an absolute scale.
+\textbf{Merits of the Proposed TabSynDex:} The proposed TabSynDex metric has several merits that makes it a better choice for evaluation.

+\begin{enumerate} \item It can be measured on an absolute scale.
 Unlike the metrics like RMSE scores of machine learning models, likelihood fitness, Wasserstein Distance, pMSE etc. which can only be compared for two models.
 The TabSynDex is restricted to the range [0, 1] unlike the metrics mentioned above which restrict their usage for judging a model alone. \item It gives a single score cumulative metric encapsulating the various desired qualities in synthetic data.
 This helps in bench-marking the results across different generative models.
-Currently, a variety of metrics are used selectively which makes it difficult to compare the existing methods for data synthesis. \item The proposed metric is simple enough to allow fast calculation after every epoch, allowing us to gain many new insights during training.
+Currently, a variety of metrics are used selectively which makes it difficult to compare the existing methods for data synthesis. \item The proposed metric allows fast calculation after every epoch, allowing us to gain useful insights during training.
 For example, in~CTGAN~\cite{xu2019modeling} the authors train each model for 300 epochs.
 However, our study shows that CTGAN does not learn at all during training.
-The model gives similar results to that of the Gaussian Mixture Models which was used to pre-process the training data.
-The results of no training and 100 epochs training are almost identical.
-If a metric such as TabSynDex had been used, it would have been possible to see that not all models improve after training for so many epochs.
+The model gives similar results to that of the Gaussian Mixture Models which was used to pre-process the data.
+No training and 100 epochs training give almost identical results.
+A metric like the proposed TabSynDex would make it possible to notice such behaviour during training.
 We have shown this in our experiments in Section~\ref{sec:experiments}.

-\item The analysis of each component metrics can give hints about what is happening with the model, and what might happen.
-For example, Section~\ref{sec:experiments}, a decreasing histogram comparison score can hint at an upcoming mode collapse, and a straight line histogram comparison, along with 0 correlation score denotes a mode collapse itself. \end{enumerate}
+\item The analysis of each component metric of TabSynDex gives insights into what is happening with the model and what might happen.
+For example, in Section~\ref{sec:experiments}, a decreasing histogram comparison score can hint at an upcoming mode collapse.
+Similarly, a straight line histogram comparison along with 0 correlation score denotes a mode collapse. \end{enumerate}